 Because the natural history for the development of cirrhosis and HCC is long, treatment success is usually measured by the maintenance of a sustained virologic response (SVR), defined as undetectable serum HCV RNA for at least 24 weeks (SVR24) after the completion of treatment.
-In recent trials, the FDA has allowed the SVR 12 weeks after the completion of treatment (SVR12) to be the primary outcome.
+The FDA changed its guidance for the primary outcome in studies of DAAs to treat chronic hepatitis C to SVR 12 weeks after the end of therapy in October 2013, and SVR12 was the primary outcome for the majority of the recent phase 3 studies of DAAs.
 SVR is a reasonable, but imperfect measure of a clinical "cure", and it varies somewhat based on when it is measured.
-For example, the PILLAR trial, 41 a phase 2B trial of simeprevir, reported the number of participants who had undetectable RNA at the end of treatment and at 12, 24, and 72 weeks after treatment.
+For example, the PILLAR trial,41 a phase 2B trial of sime previr, reported the number of participants who had undetectable RNA at the end of treatment and at 12, 24, and 72 weeks after treatment.
 The number of patients with undetectable HCV RNA declined from 336 at the end of treatment to 303 (12 weeks), 300 (24 weeks), and 293 (72 weeks), respectively.
 Thus SVR12 was a reasonably stable representation of SVR24 (only 3/303 or about 1% relapsed between those two time points).
-However, relapses did continue over time, with an additional 7/300 (2.3%) relapsing between 24 and 72 weeks of follow-up.
+However, relapses did continue over time, with an additional 7/300 (2.3%) relapsing between 24 and 72 weeks of followup.
 One meta-analysis summarized the data on relapse rates among patients treated with PR who achieved SVR12.42 They found that approximately 6% of patients relapsed between 12 and 24 weeks (SVR12 53% versus SVR24 47%).42 This may be less of a problem with the newer DAAs, although the data are still limited.
 A summary of five trials of sofosbuvir-containing regimens found that only 2 of 779 patients achieving SVR12 had detectable viral RNA at 24 weeks (0.3% relapse rate).43 In a meta-analysis of long-term outcomes with PR, the percent of patients with long-term viral clearance following SVR24 ranged from 98% to 100%.44 Comparable data are not yet available for the newer DAA-based regimens.

-Clinical trial results are typically better than real-world results.
-Recent data from CVS/Caremark indicate that real world discontinuation rates for sofosbuvir regimens requiring interferon and/or ribavirin may be as high as five times greater than the rates reported in clinical trials.
-In their data, 10.2% of 738 patients prescribed sofosbuvir + PR discontinued therapy compared to the standard of approximately 2% in the clinical trials.
-Similarly, 9.0% of 680 patients prescribed sofosbuvir + R discontinued therapy compared to 0-2.0% in the pivotal clinical trials.
-However, preliminary results from the HCV-TARGET real-world registry, funded by a consortium of pharmaceutical companies manufacturing drugs to treat hepatitis C, reported discontinuation rates that were similar to those observed in the clinical trials.
-In their data, 2.5% of 366 patients prescribed sofosbuvir + PR discontinued therapy compared to 2% in the clinical trials.
+Clinical trial results are typically better than real-world results.45 Recent data from CVS/Caremark indicate that real world discontinuation rates for sofosbuvir regimens requiring interferon and/or ribavirin may be as high as five times greater than the rates reported in clinical trials.46 In their data, 10.2% of 738 patients prescribed sofosbuvir + PR discontinued therapy compared to the standard of approximately 2% in the clinical trials.
+Similarly, 9.0% of 680 patients prescribed sofosbuvir + R discontinued therapy compared to 0-2.0% in the pivotal clinical trials.46 However, preliminary results from the HCV-TARGET real-world registry, funded through unrestricted grants from a consortium of pharmaceutical companies manufacturing drugs to treat hepatitis C, reported discontinuation rates that were similar to those observed in the clinical trials.47 In their data, 2.5% of 366 patients prescribed sofosbuvir + PR discontinued therapy compared to 0-2.0% in the clinical trials.
 Similarly, 3.6% of 645 patients prescribed sofosbuvir + R discontinued therapy compared to 0-2.0% in the clinical trials.
-It is important to note that in the HCV-TARGET registry, 25.7% of the patients treated with sofosbuvir + R had not yet completed treatment, so these reported discontinuation rates are likely to be underestimates of the true values.
-Ar
+It is important to note that in the HCV-TARGET registry, 25.7% of the patients treated with sofosbuvir + PR and 52.0% of the patients treated with sofosbuvir + R had not yet completed treatment, so these reported discontinuation rates are likely to be underestimates of the true values.47